Types of business loans

 - Business banking account number and balance

-- Intellectual property - i.e. patents owned
+- Intellectual property, like patents owned

 - How your other business ventures are doing, if any